 You can register 3 people on any 1 box at Newcastle Vaults.
 Only registered persons will have access to our vault.
 No more than three people can be registered to access one safe deposit box at any given time.
 Registered users must be over the age of 18 years of age.

 Our safe deposit box rental prices start from less than a £3 per week.
 A one-off fully refundable key deposit of £100 is required to open a new account.
 The deposit is refundable when the contract ends with the return of the keys and access cards.
 Our minimum rental period is 1 month.
-Payment can be made by cheque, cash, credit card, debit card or laser card.
+We accept cash, debit cards, BACS and cheques.
+For payments via cheque, keys will only be released upon cleared funds.
 For a full list of prices please click here (link to prices page)

 We are open Monday to Friday from 10 am to 6 pm and Saturday & Sunday 12 noon to 4 pm.
 Bank Holiday hours are also 12 noon to 4 pm.
 Customers have unlimited access during these hours.
 With last access to the vault 15 mins before closing time.